-the heavens being torn open and the Spirit, like a dove, descending upon Him.
-11 And a Voice came from the heavens: "You are my Son, the beloved,1 in whom I am well pleased!"2
+1:9 Well it happened in those days that Jesus came from Natsareth of Galilee and was baptized by John in the Jordan.
+10 And immediately upon coming up from the water He saw the heavens being torn open and the Spirit, like a dove, descending upon Him.
+11 And a Voice came from the heavens: "You are my Son, the beloved, in whom I am well pleased!"